loiSvelasco/moekyun/README.md

 <img src="assets/images/chitanda.png" width="150">

-A PHP simple php framework for personnal projects, it contains the basic *MVC* functionality, with the addition of
+A simple php framework for personnal projects, it contains the basic *MVC* functionality, with the addition of
 - Twig templating engine
 - Kint
 - DotEnv